ALA: Number of unique book titles challenged jumped nearly 40% in 2022

 Most Challenged Books of 2022

-Here are the books the ALA tracked as most challenged in 2022:
+Here are the books the ALA tracked as most challenged in 2022 (there was a 4-way tie for #10):

 4. Flamer by Mike Curato — LGBTQIA+ content, claimed to be sexually explicit

-5. Looking for Alaska, John Green — claimed to be sexually explicit, LGBTQIA+ content
+5. Looking for Alaska by John Green — claimed to be sexually explicit, LGBTQIA+ content

-6. The Perks of Being a Wallflower, Stephen Choosky — claimed to be sexually explicit, LGBTQIA+ content, rape, drugs, profanity
+6. The Perks of Being a Wallflower by Stephen Choosky — claimed to be sexually explicit, LGBTQIA+ content, rape, drugs, profanity

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.